dcusworth/image_spark_mpi/README.md

 <img src="https://github.com/dcusworth/image_spark_mpi/blob/master/img/eqn12.png" alt="eqn12" WIDTH="300"/>

-The results of running on several cores for 40,000 images are shown below in Figure (XX).
+The results of running on several cores for 40,000 images are shown below in Figure 4.
 As more threads are added, the parallel component of the algorithm speeds up until reaching 8 cores, at which it stabalizes.
 The overhead component begins to slightly increase as threads are added, indicating the increased communication that comes with adding more processors.
 These results show up that for a problem size of 40,000 images, we achieve maximum OpenMP parallelization betwen 4 and 8 cores.

 <figure>
 <img src="https://github.com/dcusworth/image_spark_mpi/blob/master/img/amdahl.png" alt="amdahl" WIDTH="500"/>
-<figcaption> Figure XX: Parallel speedup on a single node varying threads, broken in overhead and parallelizable components. </figcaption>
+<figcaption> Figure 4: Parallel speedup on a single node varying threads, broken in overhead and parallelizable components. </figcaption>
 </figure>

 **Hybrid OpenMP + MPI - Model Parallelism**

-Using the model parallel framework described above (OpenMP on matrix multiplications, MPI on lambdas), we achieve the following results (Figure XX) when varying threads and nodes ([Code listing for Model Parallelism](https://github.com/dcusworth/image_spark_mpi/blob/master/model/AWS/aws_spark_outer.py)).
+Using the model parallel framework described above (OpenMP on matrix multiplications, MPI on lambdas), we achieve the following results (Figure 5) when varying threads and nodes ([Code listing for Model Parallelism](https://github.com/dcusworth/image_spark_mpi/blob/master/model/AWS/aws_spark_outer.py)).
 We see the maximum speedup occuring with the maximum number of nodes and threads (8 each).
 The efficiency drops as we increase the number of threads and nodes, but the scaled speedup is still largest for the highest number of threads and nodes.

 <figure>
 <img src="https://github.com/dcusworth/image_spark_mpi/blob/master/img/model_hybrid.png" alt="model_par" WIDTH="900"/>
-<figcaption> Figure XX: Speedup, Scaled Speedup, and Efficiency for hybrid model parallelism. </figcaption>
+<figcaption> Figure 5: Speedup, Scaled Speedup, and Efficiency for hybrid model parallelism. </figcaption>
 </figure>
 <br />